mobxjs/mobx/notes.md

     -   [ ] weakmap for hasMaps in Map (and Set?)
     -   [ ] add a solution for keepAlive computeds like https://github.com/mobxjs/mobx/issues/2309#issuecomment-598707584
     -   [ ] update useLocalStore in mobx-react-lite to use makeObservable
+    -   [ ] include #2343
+    -   [ ] default observable requires reaction?
+    -   [ ] kill globalstate options?

 ## Docs / migration guide

+PHilosophy: one thing to do things

 -   [ ] Host old docs somewhere?
 Figure out how docusaurus can support a second version
 -   [ ] Using the codemod